 It’s National Cookie Day: Satisfy Your Sweet Tooth at These Local Eateries

-Celebrate with a visit to one (or several) area bakeries, shops, and dessert bars
+Celebrate with a visit to one (or more) of 20 bakeries, shops, and dessert bars

 Before you go home for Christmas, Hanukkah, Kwanzaa, or any other holiday, celebrate National Cookie Day with a sweet delight here in Boston.
-The big day is Sunday, December 4, and we’ve brought you cookie lovers a comprehensive list of must-try cookie vendors in and around the city.
+The big day is Monday, December 4, and we’ve drafted a comprehensive list of must-try cookie vendors in and around the city.

 1.